christofferhbs/plantuml-autoupdate/README.md

 The server will be available at: <http://localhost:8081/plantuml>

-Watchtower monitors the PlantUML server image daily and automatically deploys updates at 02:00 UTC.
+Watchtower monitors the PlantUML server image daily and automatically deploys updates at 02:00 Copenhagen time.
 After updates, old images are cleaned up automatically, and containers are configured to restart on crashes and system reboots.

 ## Configuration file